Waaallyy/Waaallyy/README.md

 # 👋 Hi!
 I'm Waaally!

 ## 🧑‍💻 About Me
-I'm an IT student with a strong passion for cybersecurity.
+I'm an IT student passionate about data analysis and motorsport engineering.
-I work on personal projects to keep learning and improving, and I also develop academic projects that help me grow professionally.
+I build personal projects to keep learning — currently a Formula 1 telemetry analysis tool — alongside academic work that supports my professional growth.

 ---